top of page

 Revelation 18:4 And I heard another voice from the heaven saying, "Come out of her, my people, lest you share in her sins, and lest you receive of her plagues.
 5 “Because her sins have piled up to reach the heaven, and Elohim has remembered her unrighteousness’s.

-Most denominations believe in keeping parts of the Ten Commandments, some keep all of the Ten Commandments including the weekly Sabbath, but few people unfortunately keep the other commands that are given in the Old Testament.
-These commands include keeping the Feasts of Yahuah
+Many denominations believe in observing parts of the Ten Commandments.
+Some go as far as keeping all ten, including the weekly Sabbath, but sadly, few people follow the other commandments outlined in the Old Testament.
+Among these commands are the Feasts of Yahuah.

 John 14:15 “If you love Me, you shall guard My commands.........21 “He who possesses My commands and guards them, it is he who loves Me.
 And he who loves Me shall be loved by My Father, and I shall love him and manifest Myself to him.”

-Keeping the commandments of the Messiah is a sign of our love, obedience and belonging to Him.
-It's also a test, and as we continue to obey even in the face of difficulty, it builds our strength and our faith.
+Keeping the commandments of the Messiah is more than just a rule to follow—it’s a sign of our love, obedience, and connection to Him.
+It also serves as a test of our devotion.
+As we continue to obey, even when faced with challenges, we strengthen both our faith and our resolve.

-There a deeper purpose to this statement, the apostle John frequently mentions the correlation between love and obedience as they relate to our relationship with God and others.
-As believers and followers of the Messiah, we are to obey Him—just as children obey their earthy father—this paves the way for us to love the Father, love others, and to experience the love of God toward us.
-Jesus says
+There’s a deeper meaning behind this.
+The apostle John often emphasizes the link between love and obedience, showing how they shape our relationship with the Father and with each other.
+As believers and followers of the Messiah, our obedience to Him mirrors the way children obey their earthly father.
+This obedience lays the foundation for us to truly love the Father, love others, and experience the love that the Father has for us.
+The Messiah Himself said:

 1 John 5:2 By this we know that we love the children of Elohim, when we love Elohim and guard His commands which to the faithful are not grievous 3 For this is the love for Elohim, that we guard His commands, and His commands are not heavy, 4 because everyone having been born of Elohim overcomes the world.
 And this is the overcoming that has overcome the world: our belief.

-Keeping the commands includes honouring the Feasts.
-The Spring Feasts are fulfilled as the first part of our salvation plan and that is why we should remember and rejoice on those days.
-The Autumn Feasts are symbolic of the gathering of believers at the end of time, which is something we should all have to look forward to.
-What better reason is there to remember our salvation plan and rejoice on those days as the Father asked us to do.
+Keeping the commandments also means honoring the Feasts.
+The Spring Feasts were fulfilled as the first part of God’s salvation plan, which is why we should remember and rejoice on those days.
+The Autumn Feasts, on the other hand, symbolize the gathering of believers at the end of time—something we should all look forward to.
+What better reason is there to remember our salvation plan and celebrate as the Father has asked us to?

 Ecclesiastes 3:14 I know that whatever Elohim does is forever.
 There is no adding to it, and there is no taking from it.
 Elohim does it, that men should fear before Him.